Can You Have Tattoos in the Coast Guard?

 Neck and Chest Tattoos

 While the prohibition on visible tattoos no longer applies, there are still some restrictions for tattoos on the neck and chest.
-Tattoos on the chest cannot be visible more than one inch above the v-neck undershirt that is worn under the Tropical Blue uniform shirt.
+Tattoos on the chest cannot be visible more than one inch above the v-neck undershirt worn under the Tropical Blue uniform shirt.
 This means that Coast Guard tattoo regulations completely prohibit neck tattoos, and very large tattoos on the upper chest may also be prohibited.

 Hand Tattoos